Azure/azure-powershell/src/HDInsight/HDInsight/help/Add-AzHDInsightSecurityProfile.md

 # Add-AzHDInsightSecurityProfile

 ## SYNOPSIS
-Adds a security profileto a cluster configuration object.
+Adds a security profile to a cluster configuration object.

 ## SYNTAX